nest/nestml/doc/synapses_in_nestml.rst

 Spike-Timing Dependent Plasticity (STDP)
 ----------------------------------------

 Experiments have shown that synaptic strength changes as a function of the precise spike timing of the presynaptic and postsynaptic neurons.

-... intro to STDP ...
+If the pre neuron fires an action potential strictly before the post neuron, the synapse connecting them will be strengthened ("facilitated").
+If the pre neuron fires after the post neuron, the synapse will be weakened ("depressed").
+The depression and facilitation effects become stronger when the spikes occurred closer together in time.
+This is illustrated by empirical results (open circles), fitted by exponential curves (solid lines).

 .. figure:: https://raw.githubusercontent.com/nest/nestml/b96d9144664ef8ddb75dce51c8e5b38b7878dde5/doc/fig/Asymmetric-STDP-learning-window-Spike-timing-window-of-STDP-for-the-induction-of.png

    Asymmetric STDP learning window.
 Spike-timing window of STDP for the induction of synaptic potentiation and depression characterized in hippocampal cultures.
 Data points from Bi and Poo (1998) [18], represent the relative change in the amplitude of EPSC after repetitive correlated activity of pre-post spike pairs.
-The LTP (+) and LTD (-) windows are fitted by the exponential function ∆g = A ± exp(−|∆t|/τ ± ), with parameters A + = 0.86, A − = −0.25, τ + = 19 ms, and τ − = 34 ms. Adopted from Bi and Wang (2002) [21].
+The LTP (+) and LTD (-) windows are fitted by the exponential function ∆g = A ± exp(−|∆t|/τ), with parameters A + = 0.86, A − = −0.25, τ + = 19 ms, and τ − = 34 ms. Adopted from Bi and Wang (2002).

-We will define the model following Rubin et al. 2001.
+We will define the theoretical model following [3]_.

 A pair of spikes in the input and the output cell, at times :math:`t_i` and :math:`t_j` respectively, induces a change :math:`\Delta w` in the weight :math:`w`:

 .. math::

-   \Delta^\pm w = \pm \lambda f_\pm(w) K(|t_o - t_i|)
+   \Delta^\pm w = \pm \lambda \cdot f_\pm(w) \cdot K(|t_o - t_i|)

 The weight is increased by :math:`\Delta^+ w` when :math:`t_o>t_i` and decreased by :math:`\Delta^- w` when :math:`t_i>t_o`.
 The temporal dependence of the update is defined by the filter kernel :math:`K` which is taken to be :math:`K(t) = \exp(-t/\tau)`.
 The coefficient :math:`\lambda\in\mathbb{R}` sets the magnitude of the update.
 The functions :math:`f_\pm(w)` determine the relative magnitude of the changes in the positive and negative direction.
 These are here taken as